About English Learning (EL)

 What is EL?

 According to the Ohio Department of Education, the term "English Learners" (EL) refer to those students whose native or home language is other than English, and whose current limitations in the ability to understand, speak, read or write in English inhibit their effective participation in a school’s educational program.
+Students qualify for EL instruction through data collected during the OELPS and OELPA assessment tools.

 Parent Rights (Title III and Parent Notification)